 In November 2024, the purchase of the parcel was completed, and the interim management plan took effect as the committee worked with the community to draft the long-term management plan.
 From December 2024 to February 2025, the committee worked on creating a preliminary draft of the long-term management plan which they shared with Vermont Land Trust for an initial review in late February before sharing the plan with the community for feedback in March.
-After incorporating feedback from VLT, the committee made the plan available for community review on March 14th and held meetings on March 19th and 22nd for community members to discuss the proposed management plan.
+After incorporating feedback from VLT, the committee made the plan available for community review on March 14th 2025 and held meetings on March 19th and 22nd for community members to discuss the proposed management plan.
+The final draft reflecting community feedback was shared with the community and Selectboard on April 4th for review.